arrow_downward

 14:30 · Lecture performance by Nina Emge

-Nina Emge is an artist based in Zurich who reflects on the social dimensions of sound, voice, silence, and listening practices.
-Emge's work focuses on issues such as decentralization, shared working methods, and redistribution.
-This is evident both in her installations and drawings, which reflects her research and archival work, and in the production processes of her artworks.
-Emge is an active member of the Transnational Sound Initiative.
-Emge's work has been exhibited at the Halle für Kunst in Lüneburg, the Lagos Biennale, Biennale Son, WAF Vienna, Kunsthalle Zürich, Kunsthalle Bern, Istituto Svizzero Rom, Istituto Svizzero Palermo, Frac Bretagne + Centre culturel suisse de Paris, Uferhalle Berlin, Kunstverein Braunschweig, Helmhaus Zürich, and other national and international institutions.
-Emge is part of the Art in Space and Time chair at ETH Zurich.
+Nina Emge is an active member of the Transnational Sound Initiative.
+Her work has been exhibited at the Halle für Kunst in Lüneburg, the Lagos Biennale, Biennale Son, WAF Vienna, Kunsthalle Zürich, Kunsthalle Bern, Istituto Svizzero Rom, Istituto Svizzero Palermo, Frac Bretagne + Centre Culturel Suisse à Paris, Uferhallen Berlin, Kunstverein Braunschweig, Helmhaus Zürich, and other national and international institutions.
+She is also a member of the Art in Space and Time team at ETH Zurich.

 15:30 · Lecture by Leah Bassel